 Tali Tadmor, Piano

-Cuban native, Andrés Vadín, is a guitarist, composer, arranger, session musician, and guitar teacher.
-At 12, he won the first prize in the Amadeo Roldán guitar competition.
+Cuban native Andrés Vadin is a guitarist, composer, arranger, session musician, and guitar teacher.
+At the age of 12, he won first prize in the Amadeo Roldán guitar competition.
 A graduate of the Guillermo Tomás and Amadeo Roldán Conservatory of Music in Havana, he has taken classes by the masters of classical and flamenco guitar including Joaquín Clerch, Leo Brouwer, José Luís Rodríguez, Gerardo Nuñez, Paco Jarana, Alfredo Lagos, José Antonio Rodríguez and others.
-He has also collaborated on projects of different musical styles, such as Aceituna sin Hueso (nominated for a Latin Grammy) Asere and Billy Cobhan, El Chato, José Mendez, Sabrina Romero, Jorge Pardo, Saul Quiros, Pele (Navajita Platea), Antonio Carmona, Marcus Nand, Michel Labaki, Chuck Wright, Adrian Martin, Natalia Jimenez, and many others.
-He has toured throughout Europe numerous times including in Wales, England, Holland, Belgium, and Scotland as well as in Lebanon and Jordan and has appeared at many well-known music festivals such as Womad, Glastonbury, and Musicport World Music Festival.
-His work as a session musician on recordings include collaborations with artists such as Falete, Maricela, Asere and Billy Cobham, Golden Glow, José Fernandez and Wadih El Safi.
-He recently received an endorsement from Godín and Bartolex guitars.
-Most recently, he performed with his trio at The Namm Show held in Anaheim California.
+He has collaborated on projects of different musical styles, such as Aceituna sin Hueso (with them he recorded on the album “Cuba le canta a Serrat,” which was nominated for a Latin Grammy), Asere and Billy Cobhan, El Chato, José Mendez, Sabrina Romero, Jorge Pardo, Saul Quiros, Pele (Navajita Platea), Antonio Carmona, Marcus Nand, Michel Labaki, Chuck Wright, Adrian Martin, Natalia Jimenez, Oskar Cartaya (Andres collaborated on his album “Bajo Mundo” nominated for a Latin Grammy), Josemi Carmona, Mamak Khadem, Babak Amini, Faramarz Aslani, Concha Buika, and many others.

 Amy Zanrosso, Piano